AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-smart-help.md

 >[!NOTE]
 >
-> Your administrator must configure the **Smart Help** feature.
-For more details, view the [Configure the AI-powered Smart Help to search content](../cs-install-guide/conf-smart-help.md) section in the Installation and Configuration Guide for Cloud Services.
+> Your administrator must configure the **Help** feature.
+For more details, view the [Configure the AI-powered Help to search content](../cs-install-guide/conf-smart-help.md) section in the Installation and Configuration Guide for Cloud Services.

 ![Smart Help panel](images/smart-help-panel.png){width="300" align="left"}

-*View the **Smart Help** panel.*
+*View the **Help** panel.*

 Perform the following steps to use the conversational search to find appropriate content and resolve your queries: